uq-eresearch/miletus-partyTester/README.md

 Operation
 ---------

+1. Edit the `lib/partyTester/config.rb` file to set a unique prefix string and identifier type for the deployment.
+Note: this is very important to ensure that the test records do not clash with test records created by other deployments.

-1. Create databases:
+2. Create databases:

 	rake db:migrate

-2. Start Rails server (using `rails server -d` or using the provided script):

-    ./bin/rails-server start
+3. Start Rails server:

+    rails server -d

-3. Visit the start page _http://localhost:3000/_ and create _test sets_
+4. Visit the start page _http://localhost:3000/_ and create _test sets_
    and _party records_ using the Web interface.

-4. Harvest from the OAI-PMH feed.
+5. Harvest from the OAI-PMH feed.

-5. Stop the Rails server (using `kill -INT` on the process ID found in _tmp/pid/server.pid_ or using the provided script):
+6. Stop the Rails server (the process ID can be found in _tmp/pid/server.pid_):

-    ./bin/rails-server stop

-The `rails-server` script also supports `status` and `restart` operations.
+    kill -INT <processID>

+The `bin/rails-server` script can be used to start, stop and restart the Rails server.

 Acknowledgements
 ----------------